GuillaumeKESTEMAN/Tilleuls_Rewards/README.md

 [On this sql file](/doc/schema.sql)

-### Github Initialization :
+### GitHub Initialization :
-Create Github repository secrets for :
+Create GitHub repository secrets for :
 - TWITTER_ACCESS_TOKEN
 - TWITTER_ACCESS_TOKEN_SECRET
 - TWITTER_BEARER_TOKEN
 - TWITTER_CONSUMER_KEY
 - TWITTER_CONSUMER_SECRET

+### Makefile :
+A Makefile is available in this project, you can have all Makfile's commands by using `make help` or `make`

 ### Project Launch :
 - Launch this command : `make start`